vinberg88/vinberg88/README.md

 NEWS FOR WSL.
 Will build so all WSL image have there own WSL page.
 This will take some time =)

-Rebulding WSL project so all Linux distros will have there own repo via GitHUB and desktop is installd - EASY SETUP.
+Rebulding WSL project so all Linux distros will have there own repo via GitHUB and desktop is installd - EASY SETUP AND USE.

+Debian 13 and Debian 14 for WSL: https://github.com/vinberg88/debian

 POP!_OS 24.04 LTS for WSL: https://github.com/vinberg88/pop-os-wsl